Accountability & Self Love

 - Eat plently!
-Ensure you’re properly nourishing your body, you’ll see gym gains that way.
-You can know for sure by food logging, try LoseIt.com, it’s free and super easy to use.
+If you want to track food by logging, try LoseIt.com, it’s free and super easy to use.
 Feel free to reach out and I’ll help calculate your daily caloric intake if you want to get all “science-y”.

 - Whatever your goal; write on post-its of self-love comments, read books on coping mechanisms, think “diet freedom”, make your goal visible everywhere to you!
-Post-its around the house, cell phone wallpaper and computer background pic
+Post-its around the house, cell phone wallpaper and computer background pic.

 Common Grains – Some of the following are gluten free while some are not.
 How much of the following to eat is based on personal fitness goals.

 Bulgar (cracked wheat)

 Potatoes (white, sweet, red, purple, yam)